Romsey flood alleviation scheme

 The scheme covers three key areas of construction to reduce the risk from flooding:

-- highway works at Mainstone: works will include improvements to the highway drainage network and additional points of discharge to the local ditch network.
+- highway works at Mainstone: works will include improvements to the highway drainage network and additional points of discharge to the local ditch network, to reduce risk from surface water flooding

-- improved drainage at Middlebridge Street: works will include improvements to the highway drainage network and additional points of discharge to the River Test via Holbrook Stream
+- improved drainage at Middlebridge Street: works will include improvements to the highway drainage network and additional points of discharge to the River Test via Holbrook Stream, to reduce risk from surface water flooding

 The Environment Agency has appointed Team Van Oord in conjunction with Mackley to deliver the flood defence works along the main River Test.
 The main compound will be located at World of Water with a number of satellite compounds at key locations around the town.